cs573-22s/reflections-research/week13.md

 Introduction
 ---
-Evaluation of Data Visualization methods is a major challenge within the software and other industries.
+This is a quite long paper which talks about evaluation of data visualization methods.
-With complex data and requirements, often organizations require effective visualization methods which impact business decisions and convince stakeholders.
+Due to the complex data and requirements, organizations often require effective visualization methods which impact business decisions and convince stakeholders.
 This is a similar challenge in the development of a software demonstrator for the innovative safety radar system at ABB Jokab Safety whose aim is to improve the detection reliability using multiple radar sensors and requires an